 “For many companies, relocating you in the beginning is a cheaper option than an initial salary boost,” she said.
 “Of course, that’s a separate negotiation consideration.”

 When Jindal’s organization relocates employees, it provides the following benefits:

 - A few days off

 - 10 days of hotel expense reimbursement on either end of the move

-- Payment of all moving expenses, including the packing up
+- Payment for all moving expenses, including packing

 Tip: A relocating employee may want to consult a real estate attorney if their relocation package involves selling or purchasing a house.